 By contrast, the “Pro” plan from Shopify at $79 per month means you can run for several years without even coming close to that sort of outlay.
 Oh, I forgot to mention that you'll also need to pay around £80 per month for hosting costs to run a Magento site.

 It does not make financial sense to invest in Magento when there are so many other alternatives that are continually improving.
-Secure hosting, scaleable hosting technology, fixed monthly costs and the benefit of knowing that you are using a tried, proven and tested solution in the user experience field.
+Secure hosting, scalable hosting technology, fixed monthly costs and the benefit of knowing that you are using a tried, proven and tested solution in the user experience field.

 Magento may once have been the only viable solution for new eCommerce stores, but that's not true today.
-Cloud-based solutions give you many benefits and a huge cost saving.
+Cloud-based solutions give you many benefits and a considerable cost saving.
 Now go and impress your CEO.